Rickard's Derived Morita Theory: Review and Outlook: New perspectives on derived Morita theory

 The above procedure of completing the category of perfect complexes is discussed in \cite{Kra20}.
 However, Neeman proposes in \cite{Nee18,Nee20} a much more refined notion of `metric completions' for triangulated categories.
 More precisely, he shows that the completion of a triangulated category with respect to a \emph{good metric} yields a triangulated category.
 In this way $\DerCat[b]{\pcoh{A}}$ is obtained from $\DerCat[b]{\proj{A}}$, but this works as well the other way round, so $\DerCat[b]{\proj{A}}$ is obtained as a metric completion from $\DerCat[b]{\pcoh{A}}$.

-In the following we provide a fairly direct proof of (2) $\Rightarrow$ (3).
+In the following we provide a fairly direct proof of (2) $\Rightarrow$ (3) that does not use any completion arguments.
 This is inspired by Neeman and taken from \cite[Section~9.2]{Kra22}, but here we remove the simplifying assumption that the ring $A$ is right coherent.

 Set $\T:=\DerCat[b]{\pcoh{A}}$.
 For $n\in\mathbb Z$ set

 and

 For an object $U\in\T$ and $n\in\mathbb Z$ set